Illinois Prison Bus Accident Attorney

 - Hazardous weather conditions

 In many incidences, victims that are injured in a prison bus accident suffer serious harm.
-Common types of injuries involved crushed or broken bones, traumatic brain injury, head injury, organ damage, severed limbs, burns, cuts and lacerations.
+Common types of injuries involved crushed or broken bones, traumatic brain injury, organ damage, severed limbs, burns, cuts, lacerations, or other serious injuries.

-Even if the prisoners on board are guilty as charged for the crimes they have committed, and are on their way to prison or jail, they likely played no part in causing the accident.
-In fact, federal and state authorities are duty bound to provide a standard of care under numerous civil rights statutes to every prisoner even if convicted or guilty of alleged crimes.
-When the transport system under the care and guidance of government agencies cause an accident, their injuries and damages can be considered the result of a cruel and unusual action.
+Federal and state authorities are duty-bound to provide a standard of care under Illinois law and numerous civil rights statutes to every prisoner even if convicted or guilty of alleged crimes.
+When the transport system under the care and guidance of government agencies causes an accident, their injuries and damages can be considered the result of a cruel and unusual action.